Skip to main content

 Cron Scheduler

-Persistent cron jobs that dispatch messages to agents on a schedule.
-Agents can schedule their own jobs using the set_cron tool.
-Supports:
+Persistent cron jobs that dispatch to agents on a schedule.
+Agents can schedule their own jobs using set_cron (subject to can_manage_cron); list_cron and remove_cron round out the cron surface in mesh_tool.
+Supported formats:

 Heartbeat System